zhliu0106/Notion-Database-Bot/README.md

 # Notion Database Bot

+Notion-Database-Bot is a python tool for synchronizing data in Notion Database through Notion official api.
+The main purpose is to facilitate the recording of daily experimental data.

 ## Prerequisites

 1. [Create an integration](https://developers.notion.com/docs/getting-started#step-1-create-an-integration), then you can get your own Internal Integration Token (`token`).